svmiller/svmiller.github.io/research/gss-guns.md

 ---
 layout: page
-title: "What Americans Really Think About Gun Control: Evidence from the General Social Survey, 1972-2016"
+title: "What Americans Think About Gun Control: Evidence from the General Social Survey, 1972-2016"
 permalink: /research/what-americans-really-think-about-gun-control/
 ---